adrian-moisa/visual-school/02-basic-javascript/coming-soom.md

 # Temporary notes until I write this chapter
 *Ignore them*

-The force ia strong with this one.
-It takes 10/20 years to become an overnight success Query selector can also run on div and on document fun fun function youtube
+Query selector can also run on div and on document fun fun function youtube
 JSON validation, JSON vs YAML vs XML